Kristina01111000/lavendersite/README.md

 - there are a lot of negative reviews -> biggest complaints is that inventiry doesn't sync, and inventory management is broken
 - estimated date of pickups for pre orders?
 - will add a banner that says preorders open on ----

+- will be adding bundles this year
+- check the mobile view of the site, the homepage test looks wonky